Threshold Test Charging: What Reps Need to Know

 Issue 3: Custody Time Limits

-Crown Court: 182 days
+Crown Court: 182 days from the date the case is sent

 Risk: Case may fail full code test but defendant held on remand.